DataDog/hiring-engineers/answers.md

   <img width="710" alt="mysqlstatus" src="https://user-images.githubusercontent.com/32316958/147393178-2bf037cd-2de4-4588-81e5-36cba715065d.png">

-By utilizing the documentation provided [here](https://docs.datadoghq.com/integrations/mysql/?tab=host), the MySQL check was conveniently included in the Datadog-agent package.
+By utilizing the documentation provided [by datadog](https://docs.datadoghq.com/integrations/mysql/?tab=host), the MySQL check was conveniently included in the Datadog-agent package.

 To prepare MySQL, it is necessary to create a database user on each server by inputting: